Skip to main content

 #

 Souvlaki/Gyros (€3-4) The ultimate Athens budget meal.
-A pita stuffed with meat, fries, and tzatziki is filling and delicious.
-Best spots:
+A pita stuffed with meat, fries, tomato, onion, and tzatziki is a complete meal for less than a coffee costs in London.
+My go-to spots:

-Tiropita/Spanakopita (€2-3) Cheese or spinach pies from local bakeries make perfect cheap breakfasts or snacks.
-Find them at any neighborhood “fournos” (bakery).
+Tiropita/Spanakopita (€2-3) Cheese or spinach pies from local bakeries.
+Perfect cheap breakfast or mid-afternoon snack.
+Find them at any neighborhood “fournos” (bakery) — there’s one on every block.

-Supermarket Meals (€5-8) Sklavenitis and AB Vasilopoulos have excellent prepared food sections — salads, grilled chicken, and fresh bread at supermarket prices.
+Supermarket Meals (€5-8) Sklavenitis and AB Vasilopoulos have surprisingly good prepared food sections — salads, grilled chicken, fresh bread, and deli items at supermarket prices.
+No shame in a park bench picnic.

-Ouzeri/Mezedopoleio Small Plates (€3-5 each) Share several small plates (meze) instead of ordering individual mains.
-More variety, lower cost.
+Ouzeri/Mezedopoleio Small Plates (€3-5 each) Order several small plates (meze) to share instead of individual mains.
+More variety, lower total cost, and it’s how Greeks actually eat.
+Plus ordering this way is more fun.

 Where NOT to Eat on a Budget